Chitti (character)

-Chitti is a fictional character and the primary protagonist and antagonist of the Enthiran film series.
+Chitti is a one of main characters of the Enthiran film series.
 The character was portrayed by Rajinikanth in Enthiran, 2.0 and as a cameo in Ra.One.
 Chitti was imagined, created and developed by S. Shankar.

 Concept and creation

 The visual appearance of Chitti was based on the G.I.
 Joe action figures.
 For Chitti's 2.0 version look, its hair was spiked and brown coloured lenses were used for its eyes, whereas for its "good robot" look, green coloured lenses were used.
 The wig used for Chitti's 2.0 look had a silver streak in the middle, made out of yak hair, while its leather jacket was designed by Vogt.
 Suits made of copper were used for Chitti's costume.